nathanqueija/reviews-page/README.md

 ## Tests

-`yarn test` to run some simple automated unit Jest.
+`yarn test` to run some simple automated unit tests with Jest and Enzyme.

 ## Contribute